httpJunkie/swyle/README.md

 ![alt text](https://i.imgur.com/mWGzBVg.png "Front-End validation")

 The error messages are a reusable react component of my own design.
 They receive two props: a string message, and a boolean that determines whether the component is visible when it renders.

+**If you wanna have some fun** Try typing in "password" as your password when you register a new account!

 ```
 const InlineError = props => {
     const {message, visible} = props;